FG-IT/spree_paypal_checkout/README.md

     ```

 4. Restart your server
 If your server was running, restart it so that it can find the assets properly.

+5. Add payment method in your admin and choose Spree::Gateway::PayPalCheckout in provider

+6. Fill Paypal Client, Paypal Client Secret, Server: live

 ## Testing